The Great Namibia and South Africa Adventure

-Namibia is renowned for eloquent landscapes, and Etosha captures its essence with gigantic, gently overpowering solitude and vast views across flat, animal-thronged plains dotted with stalwart camel thorn trees.
+We fly due north across relentlessly gorgeous Namibia to Etosha National Park, another land of gigantic, gently overpowering solitude and vast views across flat, animal-thronged plains dotted with stalwart camel thorn trees.
 In respectful contrast to that uncompromising nature, our Onguma the Fort’s detached chalets offer lush, Moroccan-themed furnishings and a full range of modern amenities, not to mention a private deck from which to catch what just may be Southern Africa’s most theatrical sunsets.

 Onguma is set in a private reserve next to 8,600-square mile Etosha National Park, home to 114 mammalian species, including a fine population of rare black rhinos.
 Our game outings take us to the life-giving water holes that attract elephants, lions, baboons, and heartbreakingly elegant antelopes, including tiny dik-diks.
 We revel in Etosha’s immense natural grandeur, knowing that a very different kind of natural and human-made magnificence awaits.

 Cape Town has proudly vaulted to the top tier of the world’s favourite cities.
 It was recently ranked the world’s number one Place to Go in The New York Times’ annual list—it “takes your breath away,” says the Times.
 Cape Town’s cultural, artistic, and culinary life is perhaps Africa’s most bubbly, and our hotel, the sublime One&Only, right on the fizzy Victoria & Alfred Waterfront, is stage centre on one of the continent’s grandest shows.